ghostman2311/bookshelfRev/Cache-Management/index.md

 - How to write query key?
 - Do it in listItem too?
 - Create queryDataCache function and why we created this?

+# Add optimistic updates and recovery

+- What does onMutate function will accept?
+- How to pass function to the queryCache.setQueryData?
+- How to map through old list item?
+- How onError work?
+What does it accept from onMutate?
+- How to return initial cache state from the onMutate function?
+- Please do it for useRemoveListItem.